officialShaifaliJ/DataNeuron-ToDoAssignment/Readme.md

 ### Overview

-This Todo application is a simple task management tool built with React.js and Chakra UI.
+This Todo application is a simple task management tool built with React.js and Mongodb.
 It allows users to add, update, mark as completed, and delete tasks.
 The application uses a resizable layout for a better user experience.

 ### Features